nate-johnston/neutron/doc/source/devref/quality_of_service.rst

 There is a long history of passing database dictionaries directly into neutron's business logic.
-Since this approach violates encapsulation principles, with QoS we've introduced an objects middleware that isolates the database logic from the rest of the neutron code that works with QoS resources.
-To do this, we've adopted oslo.versionedobjects library and introduced a new NeutronObject class as a base for all other objects that will belong to this middleware.
+Since this approach violates encapsulation principles, with QoS we introduced an objects middleware to isolate database logic from the rest of the neutron code that works with QoS resources.
+To do this, we adopted the oslo.versionedobjects library and introduced the NeutronObject class as a base for all other objects that will belong to this middleware.
 There is an expectation that neutron will eventually use middleware objects for all resources it handles, though that project is out of scope for the QoS effort.